pyecharts/pyecharts/document/doc_en_US.md

 ```python
 add(name, x_value, y_value, symbol_size=10, **kwargs)
 ```
 * name -> str
-    Series name used for displaying in tooltip and filtering with legend, or updaing data and configuration with setOption.
+    Series name used for displaying in tooltip and filtering with legend,or updaing data and configuration with setOption.
 * x_axis -> list
     data of xAxis
 * y_axis -> list
     data of yAxis
 * symbol_size -> int
     default -> 10
     symbol size

 ```python